 With your mic ready, it’s time to start configuring your various speech-recognition capabilities.
 In Windows 10, this is a more seamless process than it has been in the past.
 These steps and tutorials will affect an array of Windows programs, but you may also want to make sure dictation is enabled in any writing apps that you prefer to use.
 Begin with the steps below.

-Step 4: Decide whether you want speech-to-text to be activated with a keyboard or vocal command and click Next.
+Step 4: Now decide whether you want speech-to-text to be activated with a keyboard or vocal command and click Next.
 Use the reference sheet to familiarize yourself with commands you can make and continue through the other preferences.
-You can also run the tutorial to give you an idea of how it all works.
+While Windows offers to print out the commands for you, you can easily access them on Microsoft’s website by going here.

 You should now be ready to go.
 You can enable or disable speech to text by pressing Ctrl + Windows key at any time.